-There are many benefits of attending a workshop.
-A workshop may introduce a new idea or inspire participants to further explore it on their own, or illustrate and promote actual process in practice.
+There are many benefits of attending a workshop!
+A workshop may introduce a new idea or inspire you to further explore it on your own, or illustrate and promote actual process in practice.

 Here is a summary of the current workshops:

 NutriNord_SCI is a multidisciplinary network for health-professionals in the Nordic countries interested in, or working with, areas linked to nutrition and SCI.

 The aim of this workshop is to share knowledge, challenges and examples on integrating nutrition in all phases of SCI rehabilitation - from the acute phase to living and aging with SCI.

 Endless of individuals with SCI have praised peer support as a critical and effective strategy when resuming their participation in society.
 Yet, peer support is often an ill-defined additive with a vague role in rehabilitation.
 So, how can this valuable resource of individuals with lived experience be thoroughly integrated into care?
 How do we ensure adequate training?
 And how do we facilitate community peer support outside our clinics?

 Not only will this workshop provide stimulating examples of organisations and individuals providing in-patient and community peer support and present research on what is required from peer supporters to help fulfill the needs of individuals with SCI, it will also tell the success story of how high-quality peer support made its way into the care of persons with mental health problems and what we may learn.

 During the workshop you will get the chance to reflect upon how you can help move rehabilitation forward with the use of peer support.

 Cervical SCI may result in respiratory insufficiency and is a common cause of morbidity and mortality both in the acute phase after injury and later.
 Accordingly, respiratory rehabilitation is important after SCI to identify, preserve and restore as much respiratory function as possible while providing sufficient support of breathing and secretion management when necessary.